graphics-san/Tagged_Union/README.md

 ## Concise
 Much less code to achieve the same effect as `std::visit`
 ## Fast
-Beats virtual inheritance and `std::visit` in my tests
+Beats subclass polymorphism and `std::visit` in my tests
 ## Minimal hackery
-Only uses one family of relatively straightforward macros
+Only uses one family of straightforward macros

 # Usage